tanveesrivastava/Machinery/README.md

 # Machinery
-# Creating a README file with the provided content for the Blender project.
-readme_content = """
-# README: Robotic Arm and Conveyor Belt Animation in Blender
+Robotic Arm and Conveyor Belt Animation in Blender

 ## 1. Introduction
 This in-depth guide takes you through creating a detailed and lifelike animated scene in Blender, where a robotic manipulator arm interacts with a moving conveyor belt.
 We’ve modeled, rigged, textured, animated, and rendered the scene, with each step accompanied by precise key commands for clarity and easy following.